oscar-lima/pybullet_ros/README.md

 [data folder](https://github.com/bulletphysics/bullet3/blob/master/data/r2d2.urdf) but that model does not follow [ROS conventions](https://www.ros.org/reps/rep-0103.html#axis-orientation), in particular "x" axis moves the robot forward and "y" axis moves it to the left.
 We have created our own r2d2 and included a lidar on its base to be able to test the laser scanner plugin.

+## Wait a second... bullet is already integrated in gazebo.
+Why do I need this repository at all?

+Well thats true, bullet is integrated in gazebo, they have much more plugins available and their api runs much faster as it is implemented in C++.

+I myself also use gazebo on a daily basis! , however probably some reasons why this repository be useful are because is very easy and fast to configure a rapid prototype.

+Your urdf model does not need to be extended with gazebo tags, installation is extremely easy from pypi and there are lots of examples in pybullet available (see [here](https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet/examples).
+Additionally, its in python! so is easier and faster to develop + the pybullet documentation is better.